rochoa85/PepFun/README.md

 0 synthesis rules failed from 5
 ```

-In addition, a file named `structure_[sequence].sdf` will contain the peptide structure predicted by the conformer option in RDKit.
-These can be converted to a PDB file using OpenBabel to allow the correct numeration and order of the amino acids in the structure file.
+In addition, a file named `structure_[sequence].pdb` will contain the peptide structure predicted by the conformer option in RDKit, which will have the correct numeration and order of the amino acids based on the input sequence.

 ### Calculate structural information of a protein-peptide complex